ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Technologies

-The scope of this threat analysis includes any accessory that is small and not easily discoverable and able to transmit its location to other consumer Devices using Bluetooth.
+The scope of this threat analysis includes any Accessory that is small and not easily discoverable and able to transmit its location to other consumer Devices using Bluetooth.
 Larger and/or easily discoverable Devices such as laptops with tracking Tag integrations may also choose to implement the protocol.

 ### Attacker Profiles